Sivakasi factory explosion

 The 2012 Sivakasi factory explosion was an explosion at the Om Sakthi Fireworks Industries fireworks factory in Sivakasi, India, on 5 September 2012.
-40 people were killed and more than 70 injured.
-The tragedy occurred in a fireworks factory which did not have a valid licence.
+Forty people were killed and more than 70 were injured.
+The explosion occurred in a fireworks factory which did not have a valid licence.

 Background

 Sivakasi, in Tamil Nadu in southern India, is considered the "fireworks capital" of India.
 The town produces more than 90% of India's fireworks and India is the second largest producer of fireworks in the world, next to China.
 More than 700 factories in Sivakasi make approximately $360 million worth of fireworks every year.

 The Om Sakthi Fireworks Industries complex consisted of a single larger factory unit and 48 ancillary units.
 The company's fireworks license had been suspended only days earlier for violation of worker safety rules.
 Local police officials stated that the factory should have been closed at the time, owing to the suspension.
 Instead, more than 300 people were working in the facility when the explosion occurred.

 With the Hindu festival of Diwali only weeks away, fireworks producers were reportedly under pressure to maintain high production levels.